MAJOR NON-CONFIDENTIAL CONSULTING REPORTS

 Services Related to State and Federal Hearings

-* Briefing attorneys for Direct and Cross-Examination, and to assist in Discovery and Depositions.
+* Briefied attorneys for Direct and Cross-Examination, and to assist in Discovery and Depositions.

 * Conducted cross-examination of opposition witnesses to address questions likely to evoke responses

-that are too technical and unpredictable for attorneys to field.
+that were too technical and unpredictable for attorneys to field.

 Clients and Cooperators